Practice

 The answer is pragmatic, not merely psychological: unexamined shadow interferes with your workings.

 This is why serious magical traditions have always included some form of inner work.
-Not because magic is about psychological healing (though healing may happen), but because a practitioner who knows herself is a more effective practitioner than one who doesn't.
+Not because magic is about psychological healing (though healing may happen), but because a practitioner who knows herself is a more effective practitioner than one who does not.
 The work is better when the instrument is clear.

 What Shadow Work Actually Looks Like

 Shadow work is not about inducing suffering or dwelling in the unpleasant.
 It is about inquiry.
-It is about sitting with a question long enough to receive an honest answer — and being willing to write the answer down even when it is inconvenient.
+It is about sitting with a question long enough to receive an honest answer, and being willing to write the answer down even when it is inconvenient.

 The shadow does not respond to pressure.
 It responds to genuine curiosity and the offer of a safe place to speak.